 Utah is the second most arid state in the nation.
 DWQ has wrestled with stabilization requirements for the arid- and drought-stricken areas of the state during inspections of construction sites since the beginning of the storm water program in 1992.
-The general stabilization requirements given in 40 CFR 450.21(b) is not economically practicable and achievable for arid, semi-arid, and drought-stricken areas in Utah.
-DWQ created the CPP to address this challenging climate issue.
+The general stabilization requirements given in 40 CFR 450.21(b) are not economically practicable and achievable for arid, semi-arid, and drought-stricken areas in Utah.
 Some of the differences observed between wetter climates and arid climates are: